Bachelor of Science (B.Sc.)

 - MSCI majors: select MATH*1160 Linear Algebra.

 - All other majors: select an elective.
 You can choose a Liberal Education elective from a broad range of subjects.
-Options include languages, economics, anthropology, history and philosophy.
+Options include languages, economics, anthropology, history, philosophy and more.
 See the B.Sc.
-Academic Advising website for possible options.
+Academic Advising website for ideas.

 - Log in to WebAdvisor.
 Detailed instructions are available in the WebAdvisor Tutorial.